Vekkby/osjpub/README.md

 ```
 ## Displaying the results

 So, we've executed a piece of ObjectScript code, now what?
 Well, we have to display the results.

 If there were no exceptions, we just display the results line by line.

-However, if our a passed piece of code did raise an exception, we stop execution, display the failed line's number, iself and the exception it raised.
+However, if our a passed piece of code did raise an exception, we stop the execution, display the failed line's number, itself, and the raised exception.

 ![alt text](https://i.imgur.com/42zQpo7.gif "Example Notebook Execution")